dkeppens/PieHelper/README.md

 Currently however, only the official Raspbian distro has been tested

-Note : PieHelper is still under active development and certainly NOT bugfree

 Feedback, bug reports and feature requests can be reported on the official github repository or emailed to the address listed below

 OSMC support is planned

-PieHelper written by Davy Keppens on 04/10/08 PieHelper.official@gmail.com
+PieHelper written by Davy Keppens on 04/10/18 PieHelper.official@gmail.com